gipplab/MathMLben/README.md

     $ sudo ln -s /var/mathpipeline/mathpipeline.jar /etc/init.d/mathpipeline

 2. Once installed, you can start and stop the service in the usual way.
+E.g `service mathpipeline start/stop`

 You can find an automatic log in `/var/log/mathpipeline.log`.